HealthHackAu2016/cbr-improved-citations/README.rst

 See ``citex --help`` for details

-For a single input file (L) citex outputs three files:
+For a single input file (L) CITex outputs three files:

 - dedupe - the best selection of the duplicates (B)
 - dupes - the remaining duplicates (R)